Causal Inferences in Small Area Estimation

 To benefit from the hierarchical structure in the data, { without loss of generality}, we consider { a nested error} linear model \citep{battese:1988} as the data generating process of the potential outcome in the absence of the treatment:

 where $u_{j}$ is the area specific random effect and $\epsilon_{ij}$ is the individual errors, the distributions of which are to be assumed (in general normal) if the model is fitted parametrically.
 This holds for the entire population as well as for the sample at hand in the absence of sample selection bias.
-Having $w_{ij}$ as the individual treatment status the outcome itself (observed in the sample and not observed for the population) is:
+Let $w_{ij}$ be the individual treatment status, the outcome (observed in the sample and not observed for the population) is:

 In the context of small area estimation we need to fit this model to the sample data and predict the outcome for the entire population by using the estimated parameters of the model and the auxiliary information that is available for the entire population.
 There are many different techniques that are developed in the SAE literature; two sets of parametric models are discussed in this paper, but, of course, others can also be adopted if appropriate.
 It is also worth noting that, if we have the area level variables in the model then the interaction between these variables and the treatment variable must also be included in the random part of the model \citep{Arpino2011}.